Lip Plumper Guide

 What are lip plumpers?

 Lip plumpers can take the form of multiple different products, ranging from glosses and balms to full-coverage lipsticks.
 Acting as a more minimal and temporary alternative to medical enhancements, lip plumpers are a topical treatment that can enhance the volume and plumpness of your pout.
-Investing in a good plumping gloss doesn’t only impart an enviable shine, but also helps to keep lips moisturised and healthy for a chap-free finish.
+Investing in a good plumping gloss doesn’t only impart an enviable shine, but also helps to keep lips moisturized and healthy for a chap-free finish.

 How do lip plumping glosses work?

 The best lip plumping glosses will often contain a variety of ingredients such as menthol, hyaluronic acid, wintergreen, ginger and/or capsaicin.
-These ingredients contain properties that either cause localised swelling or impart a surge of hydration: both of which are key factors for attaining fuller lips.
+These ingredients contain properties that either cause localized swelling or impart a surge of hydration: both of which are key factors for attaining fuller lips.
 Caffeine is another common ingredient used, as it increases blood flow for the perfect plumped-up pout.

 How long does lip plumping gloss last?